-In fact, the overwhelming percent of Americans will be able to.
-The question is at what age?
+In fact, the overwhelming percentage of Americans will be able to.
+The question is: at what age?

 Today, though, pensions are mostly gone and people are not saving enough.
 Relying on Social Security alone will not get the job done.
 Though if you haven't saved enough during your working years, that may be your only option.

 So the question then becomes: how can you maximize that Social Security check?

 Play the waiting game